mateuscavalcant/sentiment-analysis-nlp/README.md

 - nltk (Natural Language Toolkit): For tokenization and part-of-speech tagging of the comments.
 - textblob: For sentiment analysis.
 - pandas: For data manipulation in tabular format.
-- wordcloud: For generating word clouds based on text data
+- wordcloud: For generating word clouds based on text data.

 Install the required dependencies:
 ```sh